William Karvalis - Obituary

 He is preceded in death by his beloved parents Anthony Karvalis and Mary Yanascavage and his 4 loving sisters.

-He is survived by his devoted wife of 64 years Kathryn (nee) Gaffney, his adored daughters Kathleen Wentzek and her husband Rich, Mary Murray and her husband Brian and son Michael Karvalis and his wife Michele his cherished grandchildren Lauren Dominguez and Thoman Murray .
+He is survived by his devoted wife of 64 years Kathryn (nee) Gaffney, his adored daughters Kathleen Wentzek and her husband Rich, Mary Murray and her husband Brian and son Michael Karvalis and his wife Michele, his cherished grandchildren Lauren Dominguez and Thomas Murray .

+In lieu of flowers the family would like a donation made in William's name to the Salvation Army of Perth Amboy, or the Good Shepherd Parish Food Bank.

 A Funeral Mass will be held on Saturday, September 12,2020 at 11am at the Good Shepherd Parish at Our Lady of the Most Holy Rosary Church.
 Interment will be held Private for the family at Brigadier General William.
 C Doyle Veteran Cemetery, Wrightstown.